MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipalAppRoleAssignedTo.md

 # New-MgServicePrincipalAppRoleAssignedTo

 ## SYNOPSIS
-App role assignments for this app or service, granted to users, groups, and other service principals.
+App role assignments for this app or service, granted to users, groups, and other service principals.Supports $expand.

 ## SYNTAX